nLab characteristic

 It is well known that you cannot divide by zero, lest you be doomed to triviality.
 Conversely, in a field, you can divide by anything except zero.
 But this rule can be misleading, since it's possible that (even) an ordinary number can be zero when you don't expect it!
 The characteristic of a field states when (if ever) this happens.

-It is straightforward to generalise from fields to other rings, and even rigs.
-See also characteristic zero.
+It is straightforward to generalise from fields to other rings.
+See rig characteristic for the corresponding notion of a characteristic of a rig.

 Definition